Surgeon

 Physics

-Before applying to medical school you'll need to sit the UK Clinical Aptitude Test (UKCAT).
+Before applying to medical school, you'll need to sit the University Clinical Aptitude Test (UCAT).
 This is a test used by medical courses to help make admissions decisions.
-It'll give you a chance to stand out from other applicants.

 Find the right course for you